 That’s my cue?

 Oh yes.
-So Jerome, why is it pointless to explain the plot?
+Jerome, why is it pointless to explain the plot?

 JWBecause the plot, as complicated and ridiculous as it gets, really isn’t that important.
 You don’t laugh at the plot.
 Carlo Goldoni, the author of the original play?
 He was working with the very old traditions of the commedia dell’ arte.
-That was a popular Italian street theater that used stock characters — the lecherous old man, the innocent young lover, the conniving servant — and stock situations like sketch comedies.
+That was a popular Italian street theater.
+It uses stock characters — the lecherous old man, the innocent young lover, the conniving servant — and it uses stock situations like sketch comedies.
 You know, “Oh, no, my wife’s here!
 Quick!
 Hide behind this very conveniently placed sofa!”
 You can find the commedia in everything from Shakespeare’s ‘The Comedy of Errors’ to Rowan & Martin’s ‘Laugh-In’ and a ton of American and British sitcoms.

 JWI’m getting there.
 Another early name for the commedia happens to have been commedia all’ improviso.
 Improvisation.
 The actors simply use these old routines as excuses for their own political quips, bawdy puns, local references or physical slapstick.
 They often broke character and just joked directly to the audience.
 So in this scene, Francis is played by Brian Gonzales.
 He’s still hungry, but he’s putting the moves on the gangster’s sultry bookkeeper, played by Ashley Puckett Gonzales.
 Their wisecracking here is typical of the show’s dialogue, and so is Francis’ last line — which he addresses to the audience.